-In a second continuation of the Add Health program project, a fourth in-home interview was conducted in 2008 and 2009 with the original Wave I respondents*.
+In a second continuation of the Add Health program project, a fourth in-home interview was conducted in 2008 with the original Wave I respondents*.
 The Wave IV study was designed as a follow-up of the nationally representative sample of adolescents first interviewed in 1994 and 1995.
 At Wave IV, we administered a comprehensive personal interview that included physical measurements and biospecimen collection.

 The scientific purpose of Wave IV is to study developmental and health trajectories across the life course of adolescence into young adulthood using an integrative approach that combines social, behavioral, and biomedical sciences in its research objectives, design, data collection, and analysis.
 At the time of the interview, the Wave IV participants were 24 to 32 years old** and settling into young adulthood.
 At the same time that the Add Health cohort was assuming adult roles and responsibilities, they were also developing crucial health habits and lifestyle choices that set pathways for their future adult health and well-being.
 By integrating biological information into models of health and human development, the Wave IV design stimulates interdisciplinary research teams that bridge the social and biomedical sciences.